-Furthermore, the associations between food insecurity and individual food group scores were examined with ordinal regression analysis using a proportional odds model.
+Furthermore, the associations of food insecurity and individual food group scores were examined with ordinal regression analysis using a proportional odds model.
 Because our analyses revealed that mHFII scores differed significantly only between those who experienced severe food insecurity and those who were food secure, we compared only these two groups.
-Analyses were conducted for each of the eleven food groups, where the outcome variable was the food group score (either two or three score categories), and the explanatory variable was food insecurity level (severe food insecurity/food secure).
+Analyses were conducted for each of the 11 food groups, where the outcome variable was the food group score (either 2 or 3 score categories), and the explanatory variable was food insecurity level (severe food insecurity/food secure).
 The ordinal regression models were adjusted for the key confounders.

 Missing data were excluded from the analyses.
 The level of statistical significance used was set at 0.05.
 To control multiplicity, pairwise comparisons were Bonferroni-corrected.
-All statistical analyses were performed using the SPSS statistical software package, version 27 (SPSS Inc.).
+All statistical analyses were performed using the SPSS statistical software package, version 27 (SPSS Inc., Chicago, IL, USA).